NEW! Award 91: 1961 Plymouth Belvedere – SOLD!

 The updates: The engine has been tuned adjusted with valves lashed and all filters and fluids are fresh.
 Trans has been flushed and has fresh fluid and the chassis have been lubricated, the gas tank was dropped and cleaned and serviced, breaks were adjusted new lines installed, new shocks, new tires.

-The bad: The gas gage doesn’t work; the sliver paint is showing its 60 years but still shines.
-Small tear in fabric of driver’s seat.
+The bad: The gas gauge doesn’t work; the sliver paint is showing its 60 years but still shines.
+Small tear in the fabric of driver’s seat.

 I’m looking for someone to continue the preservation of this unique time traveler.
-The car comes two sets of original keys, factory manual and NOS fender skirts.
+The car comes with two sets of original keys, a factory manual, and NOS fender skirts.

 Most of the images of my car that are now posted were taken from the internet and can still be found there from its previous sale.
 The vehicle is one in the same.
 I could not take any better photos then the ones posted.